tdpetrou/pandas_cub/README.md

 ### Tutorial Requirements
 * Python 3.6+ along with NumPy, Pandas, and Jupyter Notebook
-* Recommended to have pytest as well
+* Recommended to have pytest installed
 * An editor such as PyCharm or VS Code

 ### Objectives
 Most data scientists who use Python rely on Pandas.
 In this tutorial we will build Pandas Cub, a library that implements many of the most common and useful methods found in Pandas.
-In this tutorial, we will:
+We will:

 * Define a DataFrame class with data stored in NumPy arrays
 * Use special methods defined in the Python data model
-* Have a nicely formatted display in the notebook
+* Nicely format the display of the output in the notebook
 * Select subsets of data with the brackets operator
 * Implement aggregation methods - sum, min, max, mean, median, etc...
 * Implement non-aggregation methods such as isna, unique, rename, drop